theodoroesjoshua/Landing-Page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+A small web development project to practise applying the things i have learned from the odin project about HTML and CSS so far.

+### Built With
+HTML and CSS

 <!-- GETTING STARTED -->
 ## Getting Started

 Open index.html to go to the homepage of the website.
-You can then click on the names of the recipes to go to the corresponding recipes pages.

 ### Prerequisites